jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-12-03 Done Git Migration: Removing "Creator"

-- [x] Considering removal of Creator 0.4 and 0.9 from Circle-Docs.
+- [x] Considering removal of Creator 0.4 and 0.9 from Encircle-Docs.
 - [x] Removing more seems doable with a smaller additional run at the end.
 - [x] I am quite unsure about involving the "Creator" topics.
-I once thought I might merge Creator and Circle Language into one.
+I once thought I might merge Creator and Encircle Language into one.
 But now I think Creator might be much about framework (code generation, aspects, generated user interfaces).
 Framework was deemed out of scope.
-I am unsure, because the topics of Creator and Circle Language seems to overlap.
+I am unsure, because the topics of Creator and Encircle Language seems to overlap.
 - [x] Creator may partially be about programming language, but a lot might be considered better solvable by a framework/library solution.
 So this seems ambiguous.
 - [x] Creator 0.4 and 0.9 would be code generator / aspects / framework, while Creator 2.0 looks more like a bit a programming language.
 It has a text code and a parser and everything.
-But I guess a totally different programming language than Circle.
+But I guess a totally different programming language than Encircle.
 Perhaps Creator 0.4 and 0.9 should be moved to framework , ~~while Creator 2.0 is actually more in scope as a programming language.~~
 - [x] Reading the Creator documentation I start having doubts.
-How would relational / aspect oriented look in Circle?
-If Circle could harbor constructs that make it possible to program things as was dreamed about with Creator, then would the goal Symbol = Creator be reached?
+How would relational / aspect oriented look in Encircle?
+If Encircle could harbor constructs that make it possible to program things as was dreamed about with Creator, then would the goal Symbol = Creator be reached?
 And how would it look?
 I think I would have a way to define aspects in a general sense.
 I do not seem to know how yet precisely.
 Nor do I seem to have the time / priority / ability to work it out. ~~So in the meantime it seems Creator should still be part of this.~~
-- [x] I believe I saw in plans and documentation that comparing Creator with Circle actually seems to have enriched Circle the language.
+- [x] I believe I saw in plans and documentation that comparing Creator with Encircle actually seems to have enriched Encircle the language.
 Concretely with multiplicity, creation/destruction/new/annul/null, a notation for bidirectional relations, reflection and extension ideas.
 Also some ideas that might only have complicated things a bit, that I was not quite able to work out (perhaps less recognizable ideas like: "automatic containment" and "flat & structure interchange").
-I believe that the future Creator ideas could inspire more enrichment of the Circle language.
+I believe that the future Creator ideas could inspire more enrichment of the Encircle language.
 Perhaps with aspect oriented and more system extensions features, I was once thinking about.
 I just cannot picture it yet.
 I think it might be best to leave that an open question and keep the Creator documentation involved in this repository, perhaps for future inspiration. > I might see it more like one system being inspiration for another.
 The planning also excluded Creator 2.0, so perhaps the product documentation should too.
 I think the article Symbol = Creator would introduce that idea.
 So I may leave that in there.

 ### 2021-01-16 Done Git Migration

-- [x] Checkout a more recent commit and compare in KDiff the whole folder of Circle-Docs and Software-System-Docs.
+- [x] Checkout a more recent commit and compare in KDiff the whole folder of Encircle-Docs and Software-System-Docs.
-- [x] Moving around things in Circle-Docs
+- [x] Moving around things in Encircle-Docs
 - [x] Archiving things in Software-System-Docs

 ### 2020-01-16 Done Git Migrations